tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Manoj-M-S/index.md

 ### introduction

-I come from a different background, I did my B.E in Mechatronics Engineering, I started developing interest in Web desinging and started learning.
+I come from a different background, I did my B.E in Mechatronics Engineering, I started developing interest in web development and started learning it.
 Thanks to Tanay and few others, today I have some basic understanding of how web works and have built some projects.

 ## why are you taking this challenge?